Watch Chris Speak About Challenges For The Global Financial System

 Work History, Accomplishments and Future Research Pursuits

-Chris Brummer is Agnes N. Williams Research Professor of Lawand Faculty Director of Georgetown’s Institute of International Economic Law.
+Chris Brummer is Agnes N. Williams Research Professor of Law and Faculty Director of Georgetown’s Institute of International Economic Law.
 Founded by the late John Jackson, the IIEL is one of the world’s leading centers for the study of international law and the global economy, and operates as a hub of professional, regulatory and scholarly activity at the Georgetown University Law Center.
-It also offers executive education programming for attorneys the world over.
+Professor Brummer’s current research focuses on applications of financial technology across derivatives and securities infrastructures and their implications for fintech regulatory policy.

 Prior to joining Georgetown’s faculty with tenure in 2009, Brummer was an attorney with Cravath Swaine & Moore, LLP, which he joined shortly after graduating from Columbia Law School with honors.
 There he worked in the firm’s London and New York offices on a range of securities and banking transactions that spanned telecommunications, publishing and aerospace sectors.